arangodb/docs/3.5/drivers/js-reference-collection-document-manipulation.md

 ---
 layout: default
-description: These functions implement theHTTP API for manipulating documents
+description: These functions implement the HTTP API for manipulating documents
 ---
 # Manipulating documents

 These functions implement the